-👋, I’m a designer working to improve products & services for the public.
+🙋🏻♀️ I’m a designer, researcher & design manager working on products & services for the public

-- 6 years developing the scrappy yet equity-centered practices of the design and research teams at Code for America
+• 6 years designing and supporting the scrappy yet equity-centered design & research practices at Code for America

-- 3 years learning interaction design at Dubberly Design Office
+• 3 years learning interaction design and operations at Dubberly Design Office

-- early jobs in design proofing comps and answering phones at tiny San Francisco print and branding firms
+• Early design jobs proofing comps and answering phones at small San Francisco print and branding firms

 👾 On the internet…